hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - old and new systems have to interact data
             - so, data is at risk of loss
         - data lost if system fails
+- phased implentation
+    - effectiveness
+        - done part by part
+        - implementation done in stages
+        - time is available for adjustments
+        - users have time to adjust
+        - technical staff concentrates on one part
+        - problems (that arise) at start are less critical
+        - training confusin for users
+            - used to old system
+            - less productive
+        - system delivery unclear
+            - long duration of change over
+            - users workflow disrupted
+            - more disruption to bussiness
+        - check integrity of data before adding new module
+        - 'fall back' to each stage becomes more difficult
+        - implementation unclear
+            - increases complexity
+            - lack of motivation
+        - need several adjustments
+        - at later stages
+            - fall back to old system
+            - becomes impossible
+            - so, should use half-completed new system

+- parallel running (during migration)
+    - advantages
+        - can compare results (to ensure there's no error)
+        - can use existing system
+            - while deploying new system
+            - so, production is not stopped
+        - can use existing system to rectify errors
+        - staff can be trained on new system
+            - so, staff is confident
+    - disadvantages
+        - expensive
+            - need to pay for two sets of hardware
+        - production slows down
+            - staff needs to update both systems at once
+            - need to input data twice
+            - increases data entry
+            - to ensure accurate input to both systems
+        - high maintainance time
+            - slow production
+            - more expensive

 ## Documentation